 The red circles are the areas I clicked.

 Unlike the Anchor Point Tool, the Curvation Tool doesn’t have direction handles.
 But you can edit the curves by moving around the small anchor point circles.

 This tool doesn’t work on a two-anchor point straight line.
 You can use the direct selection tool to curve a sharp corner or to edit the curve of a curved line.

 Step 1: With the Direct Selection Tool selected, click on the anchor point on the rectangle corner and you’ll see small editable circles.

 Step 2: Click on the circle and drag it toward the center direction.

 A curve will form and you can see the direction handles.
 Move the direction handles to adjust the curve if needed.

 You’ll find quick answers to the questions related to how to curve lines in Adobe Illustrator below.

 How do you draw a curved/wavy line in Adobe Illustrator?

-You can draw a curved line using the Pen Tool (P) or playing with Effect > Distort & Transform > Zig Zag.
+You can draw a curved line using the Pen Tool or play with Effect > Distort & Transform > Zig Zag.